louiscarrese/lc-genconf/README.md

 ## Install

-Just as any other WordPress plugin, copy the `lc-wpgenconf` folder in `wp-content/plugins/` then activate it in the Wordpress configuration
+Just as any other WordPress plugin, copy the `lc-genconf` folder in `wp-content/plugins/` then activate it in the Wordpress configuration

 ## Usage

 - Define a function named `yourid_configuration_defintion()` returning the array describing the configuration (see [documentation](https://github.com/louiscarrese/lc-wpgenconf/wiki/configuration_array#configuration-array))
-- Call `lc_wpgenconf('yourid')` to get the HTML fragment.
+- Call `lc_genconf('yourid')` to get the HTML fragment.

 ## Known limitations